 State laws governing trusts vary considerably.
 This inconsistency may present problems for people who move to another state upon retirement.

-In 2000 the Uniform Law Commission adopted a Uniform Trust Code to help improve the certainty and predictability of trust interpretation by the courts and to reduce trust preparation costs for consumers.
-As of 2016, 31 states and the District of Columbia have adopted this uniform code.
+In 2000, the Uniform Law Commission adopted a Uniform Trust Code to help improve the certainty and predictability of trust interpretation by the courts and to reduce trust preparation costs for consumers.

 Durable powers of attorney